If you like Skforecast , please give us a star on GitHub! ⭐️

 After an initial train, the model is used sequentially without updating it and following the temporal order of the data.
 This strategy has the advantage of being much faster since the model is trained only once.
 However, the model does not incorporate the latest data available, so it may lose predictive capacity over time.

-skforecast library has multiple backtesting strategies implemented.
+Skforecast library has multiple backtesting strategies implemented.
 Regardless of which one is used, it is important not to include test data in the search process to avoid overfitting problems.

 This process is repeated until all available observations are used.
 Following this strategy, the training set increases in each iteration with as many observations as steps are being predicted.